snorrien/getshop/README.md

 # Features
 1. The number is entered using the keyboard and buttons
 2. The "Confirm number" button is available only after entering the number and checking the box
+3. Checking the number for length
-3. Navigating from the main page with a video pauses the video.
+4. Navigating from the main page with a video pauses the video.
 Skip back continues video playback from where it stopped